Mario (tenor)

-Giovanni Matteo De Candia, also known as Mario (17 October 1810 – 11 December 1883), was an Italian opera singer.
+Giovanni Matteo De Candia (17 October 1810 – 11 December 1883), commonly known mononymously as Mario, was an Italian opera singer.
 The most celebrated tenor of his era, he was lionized by audiences in Paris and London.
 He was the partner of the opera singer Giulia Grisi.

 Early life

 Mario was born in Cagliari, Sardinia on 17 October 1810 as Giovanni Matteo de Candia; his inherited titles were Cavaliere (Knight), Nobile (Nobleman) and Don (Sir) in the Kingdom of Sardinia and subsequently the Kingdom of Italy.

-His family belonged to the Savoyard-Sardinian nobility and aristocracy, within the Kingdom of Sardinia ruled by the House of Savoy.
-His relatives and parents were members of the Royal Court of Turin, while his father don Stefano, Marquess de Candia, held the ranks of military general, and Royal Governor General of Nice under the Kingdom of Sardinia, and was aide-de-camp to King Charles Felix of Sardinia (house of Savoy).
+His family belonged to the Savoyard–Sardinian nobility and aristocracy, within the Kingdom of Sardinia ruled by the House of Savoy.
+His relatives and parents were members of the Royal Court of Turin, while his father don Stefano, Marquess de Candia, held the ranks of military general, and Royal Governor General of Nice under the Kingdom of Sardinia, and was aide-de-camp to King Charles Felix of Sardinia (House of Savoy).

 In order to free himself from the burdensome ancestral traditions which he had inherited, and to mitigate his father's opposition to a member of the high-born De Candia family pursuing a 'lowly' musical career, the budding singer adopted the mononym Mario as his stage name when he made his debut on 30 November 1838.
 Sometimes, however, he is referred to in print by the fuller appellation of "Giovanni Mario", and he is also called "Mario de Candia".

 Mario's decision to become a professional singer arose accidentally.
 He was 12 years old when he moved from Cagliari to Turin, where he studied at the Royal Military Academy.
 Among his fellow students at the academy was the future Prime Minister of Italy, Camillo Cavour.
 While serving as a second-lieutenant in the King of Sardinia's Royal Guards in Turin, he became interested in politics and held meetings to debate the unification of the Italian Peninsula.
 He spent his own money to support this unpopular political movement, and he found himself in financial trouble.
 His father, who opposed his youngest son's political view, refused to support or help Mario.
 On 24 November 1836, Mario was expelled from the army and escaped by sea with his comrades to the French coast.